-We further analyse the changes in the main vibrational modes upon electrochemical doping and relate the polaron formation in the electrochemical cell to the OECTs.
-The vibrational mode assignments were made according to the DFT simulations (Figure S14) and literature.
-[32,46] Peaks 1 and 2 are associated with the donor (thiophene) C-C{intra} and C-C{inter}, while peak 3 has major contributions from the acceptor (DPP) C-N and C-C{intra} (Figure 4a).
+We further analyze the changes in the main vibrational modes upon electrochemical doping and relate the polaron formation in the electrochemical cell to the OECTs.
+The vibrational mode assignments were made according to the DFT simulations (Figure S14, Supporting Information) and literature.[32,46] Peaks 1 and 2 are associated with the donor (thiophene) C-Cintra and C-Cinter, while peak three has major contributions from the acceptor (DPP) C-N and C- $C{intra}$ (Figure 4a).
 Prior to applying an oxidative bias, a normalized comparison of the solid-state and electrolyte immersed thin films is shown in Figure 4b.
-All four copolymers exhibit some amount of structural and π -electron density changes upon immersion in electrolyte (intensity changes shown in Figure S15). gDPP-TTVTT is the least structurally changed, whereas gDPP-TTT is strongly affected by the electrolyte like the alkylated copolymers.
+All four copolymers exhibit some amount of structural and $\pi$ -electron density changes upon immersion in electrolyte (intensity changes shown in Figure S15, Supporting Information). gDPP-TTVTT is the least structurally changed, whereas gDPP-TTT is strongly affected by the electrolyte like the alkylated copolymers.
 Although all copolymers have selective quenching of certain Raman peaks upon immersion, only gDPP-TTT selectively quenches peak 3.
-This indicates a shift in π -electron density from the acceptor to donor units upon electrolyte immersion.
+This indicates a shift in $\pi$ -electron density from the acceptor to donor units upon electrolyte immersion.

 Figure 4c investigates the structural changes upon electrochemical doping.
-Spectral quenching of vibrational modes occurs as the film is biased, sweeping from 0 to 0.9 V vs Ag oxidising potentials.
-Under resonant Raman conditions, the intensity of the peaks largely depends on the number of neutral species that has a ground state π - π electronic transition around 488 nm.^[49,50,52] Hence, the intensity quenching is explained by the transformation of neutral to polaron species, which is no longer in resonance with the excitation wavelength.
+Spectral quenching of vibrational modes occurs as the film is biased, sweeping from 0 to 0.9 V versus Ag oxidizing potentials.
+Under resonant Raman conditions, the intensity of the peaks largely depends on the number of neutral species that has a ground state $\pi$ - $\pi$ \ electronic transition around 488 nm.[49,50,52] Hence, the intensity quenching is explained by the transformation of neutral to polaron species, which is no longer in resonance with the excitation wavelength.
 To quantify the degree of spectral quenching, the changes in Raman intensity for peaks 1-3 are extracted and shown in Figure 4d.
-For all copolymers, spectral quenching occurs for peaks 1-2 thereby, forming polarons with structural changes in the donor units' C-C{intra} and C-C{inter} bonds.
+For all copolymers, spectral quenching occurs for peaks 1-2 thereby, forming polarons with structural changes in the donor units' $C{-}C{\text{intra}}$ and $C{-}C{\text{inter}}$ bonds.
 However, there are differences in the degree of structural changes at each oxidizing potential.
-Between the alkylated copolymers, the spectral quenching of donor units (peak 1 and 2) in DPP-TTVTT is greater and occurs at lower oxidising potentials than DPP-TTT.
+Between the alkylated copolymers, the spectral quenching of donor units (peak 1 and 2) in DPP-TTVTT is greater and occurs at lower oxidizing potentials than DPP-TTT.
 This correlates well with DPP-TTVTT's shallower HOMO energy level and increased ground state quenching in the spectroelectrochemistry.
-This effect is enhanced upon glycolation with greater bleaching of peaks 1 and 2, at lower oxidising potentials. gDPP-TTVTT especially shows larger spectral changes at lower voltages, suggesting that the polaron formation is faster and greater at lower oxidising potentials.
-This agrees with gDPP-TTVTT's higher capacitance, OECT transconductance and lower V{Th} .
+This effect is enhanced upon glycolation with greater bleaching of peaks 1 and 2, at lower oxidizing potentials. gDPP-TTVTT especially shows larger spectral changes at lower voltages, suggesting that the polaron formation is faster and greater at lower oxidizing potentials.
+This agrees with gDPP-TTVTT's higher effective capacitance, OECT transconductance and lower $V{\rm Th}$ .